Skip to content

 1. Who We Are

-GetPost Labs Pty Ltd operates lex-aml, an AML/CTF compliance platform designed for Tranche-2 reporting entities regulated under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
-Our platform enables lawyers, accountants, real estate agents, conveyancers and dealers in precious metals, stones and products to meet their Customer Due Diligence (CDD) obligations under AUSTRAC.
+GetPost Labs Pty Ltd operates Lex-AML, an AML/CTF workspace for Tranche-2 organisations regulated under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
+Lex-AML is being developed to help lawyers, accountants, real estate professionals, conveyancers and dealers in precious metals and stones manage AML/CTF readiness, customer onboarding, customer due diligence, evidence collection, review workflows and audit-ready records.

 2. Our Data Architecture and Privacy Principles

-lex-aml is designed with the following core data principles, which govern how all personal information is handled across every deployment model:
+Lex-AML is designed with the following data principles, which govern how information is handled:

 3. What Personal Information GetPost Labs Collects